The Vieux Carre Commission Plaque

 Once we’re sufficiently stuffed, we can start walking it off by heading back down Royal to Bienville Avenue to check out Germaine Wells Mardi Gras Museum, above Arnaud’s (which is a fantastic place to eat).
 Being a private collection of costumes and memorabilia, it’s not as grand as Mardi Gras World, but it is free!

-See also #FriFotos - The Theme is Homes
+See also #FriFotos - New Orleans, baby!

 Our next stop is the Musee Conti Wax Museum, around the corner at Conti and Dauphine.
 This is not Madame Tussaud’s gallery of celebrities; instead, it details much of New Orleans’ history.
 It’s a great compliment to a tour of the French Quarter, giving some depth and color to the places you’ll see.
 From there, it’s back down Conti to Bourbon Street because you can’t visit Vieux Carre without strolling down its most famous thoroughfare.
 (Really, it’s a law…or something…) By day, it’s a great walk filled with traditional jazz bands, street performers and artists suitable for the family.
 Along the way, you may be tempted by Café Beignet but I urge you to resist.
 Don’t get me wrong, it’s great but we’ll get beignets later; we need to press on to Dumaine Street and one of the Quarter’s darkest haunts, New Orleans’ Historic Voodoo Museum!
 It’s not so spooky but is very historically relevant and the staff is really fun.
 If you have the time, the walking tour run by the museum is excellent.